 Althea is a creative writer with an educational background in occupational psychology and personality development.

 Being rich is a dream most people cherish.
 It's a highly coveted state of life, where most desires and passions are made real through the power of money.
-But though the advertised formula of amassing wealth - honest, hard work and perseverance - is common knowledge and often championed, the promised result of riches, it turns out, isn’t that common at all.
+But though the advertised formula of amassing wealth–honesty, hard work, and perseverance–is common knowledge and often championed, the promised result of riches, it turns out, isn’t that common at all.
 Is it possible, then, that there is more to being wealthy than just “hard work”?
 Can the way people think actually affect their financial status?

-The Rich Man Acts, The Average Joe Waits
+1. The Rich Man Acts, the Average Joe Waits

 From his interviews, Siebold found that most middle class people have a lottery mentality, wherein they wait for that one lucky strike that would boost them to instant riches.
 The rich, on the other hand, rely on problem-solving and taking advantage of that space, investing and using their time wisely to get to a desired goal instead of waiting around.